-New TSA Policies Could Make Flying Even Harder for Trans Passengers
+New TSA Policies Will Hurt Trans Passengers

 For those who, like me, keep a finger constantly on the throbbing pulse of the Transportation Security Administration, two emerging trends should be troubling — especially if you are transgender or have other reasons for holding government identification that doesn't necessarily match the gender and/or name you present with.
 Policies that could take effect next year may make flying safely that much harder for trans people, and may leave some of us grounded entirely.
 Changes in which forms of identification will be accepted, and a sneaky rider on documentation regarding security screening opt-out policies, tighten the net on experiences in the security line.